 The designated transportation routes, and gas and hazardous liquid pipelines for these counties are shown in Figure 4-34, Figure 4-35, Figure 4-36 and Figure 4-37 below.
-This figure illustrates the geographical area affected by hazardous material incidents along transportation routes.
+These figures illustrate the geographical area affected by hazardous material incidents along transportation routes.
 Overall hazardous material incidents have a limited geographical extent in the Eastern Region.